leanerr/DeepSample4NLP/README.md

-To update the README for your DeepSample project, incorporating the new content for DeepSamplePy and fixing the GBS and RHC-S definitions, here's how you can proceed:

----

 # DeepSample4NLP Projects

 DeepSample is a comprehensive sampling tool designed for performing advanced sampling techniques on datasets to facilitate enhanced analysis and processing.
-The project leverages Java for computational efficiency and Python for preprocessing and threshold calculations.
-It includes two main components: **DeepEST**, **SUPS**, and a new Python-based component **DeepSamplePy**.
+The project is divided into two main components:

+	1. DeepSample: This component is implemented in Java and includes the DeepEST, SUPS, and RHC-S sampling methods.
+It leverages Java for computational efficiency in executing these sophisticated sampling algorithms.
+	2. DeepSamplePy: This component is implemented in Python and encompasses the GBS, SRS, SSRS, and 2-UPS sampling methods.
+It utilizes Python for its flexibility and ease of integrating modern machine learning frameworks.

+Both components work together to provide a robust framework for sampling and analysis across different datasets.
 ## Table of Contents

 - [Project Architecture](#project-architecture)